 Traveling with your Destination Wedding Dress

-- Once you have a travel friendly gown and garment bag, consider making arrangements to have your resort venue press and steam your gown.
-You should not wait until the last minute to do this, so I suggest that within a few hours of your arrival, you ask a concierge to assume the responsibility of taking your dress to the appropriate location to get it ceremony ready!
+Once you have a travel friendly gown and garment bag, consider making arrangements to have your resort venue press and steam your gown.
+You should not wait until the last minute to do this, so I suggest that within a few hours of your arrival, you ask your coordinator or concierge to assume the responsibility of taking your dress to the appropriate location to get it ceremony ready!

 More Packing Tips: